-- (i) those relating to the assessment of the Company's ability to continue as a going concern; and - (ii) the determination of functional currency.
+- (i) those relating to the assessment of the Company's ability to continue as a going concern; - (ii) the determination of functional currency; and - (iii) evaluating impairment associated with marketable securities.

 Foreign currency transactions

 Items included in the financial statements of each consolidated entity are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transaction.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities not denominated in the functional currency of an entity are recognized in the consolidated statements of loss.